gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 3. Sample the next character at random according to the reweighted distribution.
 4. Add the next character at the end of the available text.
 #### Wrapping up
+* You can generate discrete sequence data by training a model to predict the next token(s), given previous tokens.
+* In the case of text, such a model is called a *language model.* It can be based on either words or characters.
+* Sampling the next token requires balance between adhering to what the model judges likely, and introducing randomness.
+* One way to handle this is the notion of softmax temperature.
+Always experiment with different temperatures to find the right one.